superhuit-ch/fractal-twig/README.md

 ## OK, cool, how do I use this?
 You can now prefix your path with a forward slash to avoid the "Template not found" error when including components.

-If `include atoms/button/button.twig` returns a "Template not found" error, use
+If `include atoms/button/button.twig` returns a "Template not found" error, simply add a leading forward slash:
 `include /atoms/button/button.twig`.